Notre Dame Academy (Hingham, Massachusetts): Campus

 The school is located on a 68 acre campus.
 The academic building consists of a chapel, auditorium, classrooms, science labs, art rooms, music and choral rooms, library, computer labs, the Maribeth Merrigan Multi Media Learning Center, guidance center, gymnasium, cafeteria, offices, and meeting rooms.
 The campus includes a memorial garden; three athletic fields for soccer, field hockey, softball, and lacrosse; an eight-lane track; and five tennis courts.

 Student body

 Students come to NDA from over 40 towns across the South Shore and surrounding areas.
 They travel south from Norwood, Westwood, and Boston.
 Some travel northeast from the Brockton area and others travel north along the Route 3 corridor from towns such as Plymouth, Kingston, and from Cape Cod.
 Students come from a variety of public, private and parochial schools.

+Tuition

+Tuition for the 2023-2024 academic year is $27,900.